 Once you’ve put in the time, and chosen a time when your employer isn’t in dire straits—that means you’re good to go on scheduling that one-on-one with your boss, right?

 Almost.
-But there’s one final question you need to consider, and of course, it’s a tough one: Are you exceeding your boss’ expectations—or just meeting them?
-Answering this question is harder than it may sound, and requires a lot of honest self-assessment—but trust me, you’ll be glad you took the time to reflect on this in a meaningful way.
+But there’s one final question you need to consider, and, of course, it’s a tough one: Are you exceeding your boss’ expectations—or just meeting them?
+Answering this question is harder than it may sound, and it requires a lot of honest self-assessment—but trust me, you’ll be glad you took the time to reflect on this in a meaningful way.

 Back in my management days, I had an employee who jumped the gun a little when she approached me to ask for a salary increase.
 While I agreed she was doing a good job, she wasn’t yet blowing me away, and I didn’t feel a raise was appropriate.
 Explaining this to her was not fun for me, and I imagine it was even less fun for her.
 If she would’ve taken some time to consider how she measured up to the expectations of her role, she might have saved us both a really awkward conversation.